MichalWierzba/pjfreediving/README.md

 * Navigation links (first level) can slide up a little on hover
 * Page Title can get some size changes and shadow improvements
 * Dot on time line when user hover article can pulsate
+* Add captions for article images and show them on hover
 * etc.

+## Task 5

+1. After 10s on page please slide from top modal container with info to Like page on Facebook